 Erin Caughman, PT, DPT, Director of Physical Therapy

 Erin was born in Florida and raised across the U.S. before her family settled in northern Virginia.
 She attended Virginia Polytechnic and State University where she received the undergraduate degree in biological sciences.
 She then went on to receive her Doctorate of Physical Therapy at Old Dominion University in 2011.
 Erin has over a decade of experience working with the acquired brain injury population, helping patients to not only develop but excel with functional mobility skills.
-She is a certified "Love Your Brain" yoga instructor and has taken continuing education in Neurodevelopmental Techniques, torticollis and advance electrical stimulation technologies.
-Erin brings a wealth of knowledge regarding rehab technologies after spending many years working with functional electrical stimulation devices as well as locomotor devices.
+She has experience working with children of all ages and various diagnoses, including autism, down syndrome, cerebral palsy, genetic disorders and other developmental disabilities and neurological disorders.
+She is a certified "Love Your Brain" yoga instructor and has taken continuing education in Neurodevelopmental Techniques, motor control, torticollis and advance electrical stimulation technologies.
+Erin brings a wealth of knowledge regarding rehab technologies, gait training, locomotor devices and orthotics.
 She is very passionate about working with children and their families to help each child reach their full potential.
-Erin and her husband, Will, have two children, Mark and Lizzie (you may see Lizzie from time to time at Cobblestone as she continues to grow leaps and bounds with the help of her Cobblestone therapists), plus one fantastic mutt named Abby.
+Erin and her husband, Will, have two children, Mark and Lizzie (you may see Lizzie from time to time at Cobblestone as she continues to grow leaps and bounds with the help of her Cobblestone therapists).
 Erin enjoys spending time with her family, running, practicing yoga, trying out new recipes in the kitchen, and exploring new ways to help kids grow through physical therapy.

 IMG_0822.jpg